Information for Families

 A: Yes, merit scholarships are reserved for the following year.

-Q: If a student takes the fall semester off can they take classes from another university for Mudd credit?
+Q: If a student takes the spring semester off can they take classes from another university for Mudd credit?

 A: The student should work with their academic advisor in advance to ensure they will receive credit for the courses before they make arrangements for this option.